genericaylo/submission/README.md

 		(not (intercept-successful supplier contractor invoice))
 ```

-HOwever, we do not add any vulnerability assumptions.
+However, we do not add any vulnerability assumptions.
 The planner will return the exact same plan:

 ```text
 Defining problem PROBLEM1 ...